tfsec/tfsec.github.io/_docs/azure/AZU024.md

 ---
-title: azure-network-disable-rdp-from-internet - RDP access should not be accessible from the Internet, should be blocked on port 3389
+title: RDP access should not be accessible from the Internet, should be blocked on port 3389
+shortcode: azure-network-disable-rdp-from-internet
+legacy: AZU024
 summary: RDP access should not be accessible from the Internet, should be blocked on port 3389
 resources: [azurerm_network_security_group azurerm_network_security_rule]
-permalink: /docs/azure/azure-network-disable-rdp-from-internet/
+permalink: /docs/azure/network/disable-rdp-from-internet/
+redirect_from:
+  - /docs/azure/AZU024/
 ---

 ### Explanation